 Let your hair air-dry naturally to urge in those second day bends.

-One for the books is the drippy ombré—which features blonde hair with dark roots, in a messy, low-key wave—has been everyone’s go-to for the past half decade.
+One for the books is the drippy ombré—which features blonde hair with dark roots, in a messy, low-key wave—which has been everyone’s go-to for the past half-decade.

 51. Chunky Bob